How To Make Homemade Baby Food: The Ultimate Guide To Make Stage 1, 2, And 3 Purees And Mashes

 Which Foods To Give To Baby First

-While the CDC does not give a recommendation for the specific fruits and vegetables you should give to your baby, they do advise that you offer pureed foods that are very smooth in texture.
+While the CDC does not recommend the specific fruits and vegetables you should give your baby, they advise that you offer pureed foods that are very smooth in texture.

-When you discuss starting solid foods with your pediatrician, find out which foods they recommend starting with, and how often to give them.
+When you discuss starting solid foods with your pediatrician, determine which foods they recommend starting with and how often to give them.

-For example, my pediatrician recommended starting with baby cereal (oats or rice) mixed with some breastmilk or formula at 4 months of age.
+For example, my pediatrician recommended starting with baby cereal (oats or rice) mixed with some breast milk or formula at four months of age.
 We started solids so early because my son had reflux, and our pediatrician thought the addition of solid foods would help ease his symptoms.
 And it did!

-We supplemented the baby cereal until his 6-month appointment.
-At his 6 month appointment, we discussed introducing new foods with the pediatrician.
+At his six-month appointment, we discussed introducing new foods with the pediatrician.
 Before long, we were in the full swing of solid foods and even started baby-led weaning (BLW).

 Foods never to give your baby.
 Honey.
 Cow's Milk.
 Never give these foods to your baby before 12 months AND with the go-ahead from your pediatrician.
 Mommy Maker Teacher.